Bowling Headliners

-Bowling Headliners was television's first nationally broadcast bowling show.
+Bowling Headliners is television's first nationally broadcast bowling show.
 It aired on ABC from December 26, 1948, to October 30, 1949, and on DuMont from November 13, 1949, to April 9, 1950.

 The series aired from Rego Park Lanes in Queens, New York.
 The original commentators were Jimmy Powers and Al Cirillo.
 When the show moved to DuMont, Joe Hasel took over as host.
 Cirillo also produced the program.
 Other hosts included Russ Hodges and Bill Slater.